anu-bdsi/workshop-intro-to-linux-aug-2023/01_linux_basics.md

-# Workshop 1 - Basic Linux commands
+# Workshop 1 - Linux basics

-## Contents today
+## Learning objectives

-* Linux operating system
+* Understand what is Linux and why do we need to use it in biology research
-* Command line interface
+* Understand the concept of command line interface and terminal
-* Linux command and its syntax
+* Understand the syntax of Linux commands
-* Linux file system
+* Understand the Linux file system
-* Commands to move around in Linux
+* Be able to use commands to go to different locations in the system
-* Create files and directories
+* Be able to use commands to create, delete, copy, move, and rename files and directories
-* Read file contents
+* Be able to use commands to view and print file contents
-* Remove files and directories
-* Move, rename, and copy files and directories
-* Some useful tricks in Linux
+* Be able to use Linux shortcuts and wild cards

 # Linux operating system